What is Moot Court?

-The Moot Court Council on Oral Advocacy is an honor society comprised of students who have exhibited exceptional writing and oral advocacy skills at the intramural try-out competition held in the Fall of each year.
-The purpose of the Council is to give students the opportunity to develop valuable skills in legal writing and oral argument, two skills vital to successful legal practitioners.
-Student members work in teams of two or three in competition with students across the country.
-Each team writes a brief and argues the brief against other schools at the competition.
-Washburn's Moot Court members travel all over the United States to compete against other law schools on topics such as evidence, criminal procedure, constitutional law, environmental law, and family law.
+The Moot Court Council on Oral Advocacy is an honor society comprised of students who have exhibited exceptional writing and oral advocacy skills at the intramural try-out competition.
+The purpose of the Council is to give students the opportunity to develop valuable legal writing and oral argument skills.
+Student members work in teams and compete with students across the country.
+Each team writes a brief and argues the brief against other schools at competitions on topics such as constitutional law, criminal procedure, environmental law, family law, and evidence.

-What are the benefits of joining Moot Court?
+Benefits of Moot Court?